 - Scenario 2: Here, it is assumed that composting scale and costs are optimized, the market value of compost increases, and source-separated collection is subsidized.
 In this scenario, the amount of compost produced in 2050 is 956 million metric tons.

-For integration, Drawdown first considered the reduction of organic waste from reduced food waste and the increase in organic waste from an assumed compostable percentage of the increased adoption of bioplastic, to refactor the market for composting for each year.
-Modeled compost adoption was then compared to the new organic waste market and adjusted if needed.
+For integration, Project Drawdown first considered the reduction of organic waste from reduced food waste and the increase in organic waste from an assumed compostable percentage of the increased adoption of bioplastic, to refactor the market for composting for each year.
+Modeled compost adoption was then compared with the new organic waste market and adjusted if needed.

 The impact of composting is bounded by the amount of organic waste created.
-There are some indicators that as regions develop, the per capita amount of waste increases then plateaus.
+There are some indicators that as regions develop, the per capita amount of waste increases, then plateaus.
 All scenarios modeled are highly dependent on a significant increase in adoption in the Asia (sans Japan) region.
-Whereas less than 3% waste to landfills has already been achieved in several European countries, Drawdown has chosen more conservative growth scenarios for both China and Asia (sans Japan) to reflect the uncertainty of growth of composting, considering current investments in waste-to-energy facilities in the region.
+Whereas less than 3 percent waste to landfills has already been achieved in several European countries, Project Drawdown has chosen more conservative growth scenarios for both China and Asia (sans Japan) to reflect the uncertainty of growth of composting, considering current investments in waste-to-energy facilities in the region.
 The financial case for adoption of composting is distorted by local regulations and compost demand.
 Where regulations, space, and logistics create cost barriers to landfill expansion, there is already a self-evident business case for composting.
 In conclusion, this analysis suggests that composting can grow to offset a significant portion of landfilling, while reducing climate emissions.
 This is limited by the education required for composters and consumers, as well as the realization of a financial advantage that compost may have over landfilling.

 Using UN 2015 median urban population forecast.